Soft Coated Wheaten Terrier Lifespan

 The Soft Coated Wheaten Terrier has an average lifespan of 12-14 yrs.
 With proper nutrition, exercise, and veterinary care, many Soft Coated Wheaten Terriers live full, healthy lives.

-With a typical weight of 30-40 lbs and lifespan of 12-14 yrs, the Soft Coated Wheaten Terrier requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 30-40 lbs and lifespan of 12-14 yrs, the Soft Coated Wheaten Terrier benefits from care tailored to its physical and behavioral profile.
 The Soft Coated Wheaten Terrier's reputation in the terrier group reflects generations of purposeful breeding, resulting in a medium dog with predictable but nuanced care requirements.

 Factors Affecting Longevity